-The proposal was brought back as a first read due to new information regarding other sections allowing Sunday competition with CIF approval.
-The sport of Skiing/Snowboarding has been allowed to compete on Sundays in past years and continues to do so presently, given the unique nature of the sport.
-This information provides context regarding concerns that we would be allowing an exception for Cheer that has not been allowed for any other sport.
+The proposal was brought back as a first reading due to new information regarding other sections allowing Sunday competition with CIF approval.
+The sport of Skiing/Snowboarding has been allowed to compete on Sundays for several years given the unique nature of the sport.
+This information provides some context to the concern that we would be allowing an exception for Cheer that has not been allowed for any other sport.